Multimode NOON-state generation with ultracold atoms via geodesic counterdiabatic driving: Shortcut to adiabaticity

 which will describe an adiabatic temporal evolution along the eigenstates of the Hamiltonian (\ref{BHM}), requiring only a modulation of the energy of the central well.
-Note that a complex hopping matrix element $J_{\text{eff}}\neq J_{\text{eff}}^{*}$ is required, which could be in practice implemented by a static gauge field \cite{Dalibard,Miyake13,Jotzu2014} (see the Supplemental Material of \cite{Dengis25}).
+Note that a complex hopping matrix element $J_{\text{eff}}\neq J_{\text{eff}}^{*}$ is required, which could be in practice implemented by a static gauge field creating a phase $\phi = \text{tan}^{-1}\left( \Omega\hbar/\mathcal{J}\right)$ between sites via, for example, Floquet engineering \cite{Dalibard,Aidelsburger2011, Jimenez2012,Miyake13,Jotzu2014,Goldman2014,Sun2023,Petiziol2024} (see also the Supplemental Material of \cite{Dengis25}).

 Globally, the overall structure of the spectrum is only slightly altered, as the action of the counterdiabatic term primarily focuses on widening the gap.
 However, there are limitations.
 Since the effective parameters depend on $\Omega$, which is itself inversely proportional to $T$, a protocol time that is too short may lead to complications.
 Indeed, proceeding too quickly would mean significantly altering the parameters and thus potentially deviating from the self-trapping regime.
 In particular, if the energy levels of interest are modified too strongly, they could become closer to the rest of the spectrum and thus exhibit interferences even with states lying a priori farther away in energy.
+The only contribution depending on the driving speed is $\Omega$, which must be compared to the initial separation between the considered levels and the states $\vert N-1;1,0,...\rangle, \vert N-1;0,1,...\rangle,...$, proportional to $U(N-1)/J$.
+Thus, knowing the expression of $\Omega$ in the case of geodesic counterdiabatic driving, we obtain a bound on the protocol time required to remain in the self-trapping regime: $ T\gg \pi J/2U(N-1)$.
 Therefore, although the quantum speed limit is reached for the reduced Hamiltonian, some fundamental limitations remain for the full Hamiltonian.